 Beals never saw his Dix Island quarry reach its greatest heights or its decline.
 He died in 1864 when the quarry was profitable but not yet enormous.
 His wife would be the beneficiary of his good fortune and hard work.

 Jane Cornwall married Horace Beals in New York.
 He was 14 years older than she, and together they had four children.
-While Horace lived on Dix Island, he hired architects and gardeners and gave them carte blanche to build a mansion and estate, which he populated with servants to try to make the island life more appealing for her.
+While Horace lived on Dix Island, he hired architects and gardeners and gave them carte blanche to build a mansion.
+He populated the estate with servants to try to make the island life more appealing for her.

-Beals other major investment was a hotel in Chelsea, Maine, that he bought hoping it would become a desirable tourist attraction along the lines of the Poland Spring House or Saratoga Springs.
+Beals’ other major investment was a hotel in Chelsea, Maine.
+He bought it hoping it would become a desirable tourist attraction like the Poland Spring House or Saratoga Springs.
 While he enjoyed it as a retreat when he was ill, the property was never a commercial success.
-The U.S. government would once again bail Beals out, buying his property for a soldiers home – the first in the nation – and later turning it into the Togus Springs VA Hospital.
+The U.S. government would once again bail Beals out, buying his property for a soldiers home – the first in the nation.
+The government then turned it into the Togus Springs VA Hospital.

-Jane Beals never developed the affection for Dix Island that Horace hoped, and when he died she left the island – leaving the property with all its ornate fixtures to spoil.
+Jane Beals never developed the affection for Dix Island that Horace hoped for.
+When he died she left the island, leaving the property with all its ornate fixtures to spoil.
 It would serve as a barn for sheep before finally yielding to time.

-Free of the island, Jane Beals remarried, and remarried, and remarried.
-She first married a doctor and then became Spanish duchess when she married the Duke della Castellucia.
+Free of the island, Jane Beals remarried, and remarried and remarried.
+She first married a doctor and then became a Spanish duchess when she married the Duke della Castellucia.
 That made her Jane Tamajo, Duchess of Castellucia.

 There was one last gasp of adventure ahead for Jane.
 In 1893 the duke died.
 Splitting her time between Florida and New York, she would encounter her final husband: Edward Leonard Dwyer.
 Jane was 70 and by all accounts a shrewd woman.
 Dwyer was 43, an unapologetic adventurer with an astounding life story of his own.